 All of these potential issues can be avoided by advising feedback providers to simply focus on one question at a time and try not to allow an overall opinion or relationship with the participant to influence responses.

 A typical 360 degree feedback questionnaire will often include one or more ‘open response’ or ‘free text’ questions.
 Feedback providers must keep in mind that what they write is recorded (and reported) word-for-word.
-With this in mind, make sure that:
+With this in mind, make sure that any comments are:

 Following this guidance should ensure all of those asked to provide 360 feedback are clear on exactly what’s expected of them in the process.
 This, in turn, will mean those receiving the feedback gain even greater and more useful insights about their strengths and development needs.